kiranp/ephemeral_message_service/Design.md

 readily available (ORM, Forms, Admin, Templates), but only if you want them.

 The current implementation of the service focuses only on building the three APIs.
-However, since it deals with username, There might be a need to implement a user model, login and authentication services for the users.
+However, since it deals with "username", there might be a need to implement a user model, login and authentication services for the users.
 Django makes all of these readily available for you.

 Django REST framework
 ---------------------
 There are a lot of third party applications and packages written for the Django framework that makes it easy to implement a vast variety of services.
-For our project, we use Django REST framework.
-It is a powerful and flexible toolkit for building Web APIs.
+For our project, we use "Django REST framework".
+It is a powerful and flexible toolkit for building RESTful APIs.
 Amongst other features, it provides:
 - A web browsable API.
 It is a huge usability win for developers.
 - Serialization that supports both ORM and non-ORM data sources.
 Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into